haskellweekly/haskellweekly/data/newsletter/issue-263.markdown

 ## Featured

 - [Avoiding Nested Errors](https://haskellweekly.news/episode/45.html) by Haskell Weekly Podcast
   > How can you avoid deeply nested error handling code?
-This week we review Gabriel Gonzalez's trick for keeping error handling flat.
+This week we review Gabriella Gonzalez's trick for keeping error handling flat.

 - [Community Chat with Lyndon Maydwell](https://www.compositional.fm/lyndonmaydwell) by Compositional
   > Kicking off the first "Community Chat" session, Noon chats to Melbourne-based Hasura engineer Lyndon Maydwell (aka "sordina") about his journey into functional programming, and a recent blog post where Lyndon advocates for the philosophy of avoiding success at all costs via an incremental process.